jsboak/terraform-workflow-step/README.md

 WorkflowStep Plugin for Rundeck to orchestrate Terraform operations

-# conditionalLogicPlugin Node Step Plugin

-This is a template node step plugin that was build using the [rundeck-plugin-bootstrap](https://github.com/rundeck/plugin-bootstrap)

 ## Install the Plugin

 1. Download the latest package from the releases